A reunited couple celebrates their wedding at a banquet hall in Brooklyn three years after being engaged in Darfur.

-Members of the Darfurian community call for action against the Sudanese government in Dag Hammerstein Plaza near the United Nations in April 2011.
+Members of the Darfurian community protest against the Sudanese government near the United Nations.

-Groups supporting and opposing the government in Darfur clash at a rally near the United Nations.
-Four police officers were injured and four demonstrators were arrested.
+Groups supporting and opposing the Sudanese government clash at a rally near the United Nations.

-Darfurian immigrants come together to break the day's Ramadan fast.
-The wooden catou is wrapped in a braided fabric called a mandala and filled with assida, a thick porridge made from ground millet and okra, a staple in Darfur.
+Darfurian immigrants break the day's Ramadan fast with assida, a thick porridge made from ground millet and okra.

-Adeba Rabeh prepares a dessert with her daughter Samah, 9, in the family's Kensington apartment.
+A woman prepares dessert with her daughter in their Brooklyn apartment.

-Anes Mahamat, 6, watches the Disney Channel in his bedroom in 2009.
+Anes Mahamat, 6, watches the Disney Channel in his bedroom.

 Gouma Mahamat holds religious sephaa beads in his Kensington apartment.
 The faint lines on his temple, received at age 2, identify him as a member of the Zaghawa tribe.
 Mr. Mahamat, a father of five, arrived in the United States in 1987.
 He considers himself the founder of the Brooklyn enclave of immigrants from Darfur, which now numbers over 300.